 Oxford's graduates go on to achieve success in a wide variety of fields and are highly regarded across the world thanks to their unique Oxford education.
 Our extensive alumni community consists of over 200 alumni groups in more than 90 countries around the world.

-In the academic year 2014-2015, more than 9,000 vacancies were advertised by the Careers Service.
-With a median starting salary of £32,000, 92% of Oxford's graduate leavers are in work or further study six months after graduation.
+In 2016, more than 7,800 vacancies were advertised by the Careers Service.
+With a median starting salary of £32,000, 92% of Oxford's graduate leavers are in work or further study six months after graduation (DLHE data 2014-15).

 Oxford's graduate students find success in a wide range of careers after graduation and the University publishes the graduate destination data for each department.
 Graduate students are encouraged early in their course to develop their longer-term career goals and the University is committed to helping them fulfil their personal and professional potential.